-Fedora Server Edition uses the same installation procedure as most of the other editions and spins.
+Fedora Server Edition uses the same installation procedure as several other editions and spins.
 Basic installation is covered by Fedora’s overall Installation Guides.

-While Fedora Server Edition uses the same package set as all Fedora editions, the defaults are different and more tailored to a server install.
-These defaults are outlined in the following sections, and can, of course, be overridden either in kickstart or the installer itself
+While Fedora Server Edition uses the same rpm package repository as all Fedora editions, the composition of the packages and especially the defaults of the runtime environment are different and more tailored to a server install.
+Among others, the most important of these defaults are outlined in the following sections, and can, of course, be overridden either in kickstart or the installer itself.

 If you ask 3 system administrators about the best practice for hard disk partitioning, you will get at least 5 different answers.
 There is no clear, best way to partition your disks.
-While this subject is beyond the scope of this document, we can offer that we can expect 4g for a typical install.
+A discussion of the details is beyond the scope of this article.
 Talk to your friends, read up on the subject, search for articles, and make your own judgment.
-Many solutions are editable after installation (but not all!).

-By default, on a BIOS booting machine, Anaconda creates a small
+On a BIOS booting machine, by default, Anaconda creates a small

 partition on the first drive, used by the Grub2 bootloader.
-The remaining area is filled with another partition and one volume group (VG) created therein.
-In case of a disk larger then 2 TB it uses a GPT partition table and adds a BIOSboot partition to the described scheme, otherwise it uses the traditional DOS partition table.
+The remaining area is completely filled with second partition containing one large volume group (VG) named

 In the case of a UEFI boot system, Anaconda creates first the required 'EFI System' partition and then adds the aforementioned